 When it comes to Lapland, there are few activities which appeal more to families than the chance to enjoy a dog sled safari in this magical winter wonderland.
 For children and grown-ups alike it is an unforgettable experience and a real holiday highlight.

-There is something about the dogs, their furry faces and infectious enthusiasm for everyone that cannot help but put a smile on your face.
+There is something about the dogs, their furry faces and infectious enthusiasm for everything that cannot help but put a smile on your face.
 Their delight at hitting the trail is quite clear as you hear their excited barks and howls, long before you set eyes on the dogs as they love nothing more than to dash across the snow.

-These dogs have been bred for this way of life and together with their mushers they are an exceptional team with each dog having its own role when pulling the sled; it’s fascinating to see as the dogs know exactly what they are doing.
+These dogs have been bred for this way of life and together with their mushers they are an exceptional team with each dog having its own role when pulling the sled; it’s fascinating to witness as the dogs know exactly what they are doing.

-Dog sledding is a great family activity for those of all ages– for older children who are able to drive the sleds (age restrictions vary – please see individual trip pages for details) it will no doubt be a great sense of accomplishment, and a great story to tell when they get home.
-For the little ones who will sit tucked up in the sled, they can enjoy the thrill of watching the beautiful white world go by, watching the dogs paws pad eagerly on the snow.
+Dog sledding is a great family activity for those of all ages - for older children who are able to drive the sleds, (age restrictions vary – please see individual trip pages for details), it will no doubt be a great sense of accomplishment, and a great story to tell when they get home.
+For the little ones who will sit tucked up in the sled, they can enjoy the thrill of watching the beautiful white world go by, watching the dogs' paws pad eagerly on the snow.

 To travel by dog sled is sure to make you feel like the explorers of old who used husky sleds to navigate this frozen landscape.
 They provide an unforgettable family experience for young and old!About Huskies